-The proposal to ratify the appointment of our independent registered public accounting firm will be approved if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.
+The proposals to (i) ratify the appointment of Deloitte as our independent registered public accounting firm, (ii) approve, on an advisory basis, the compensation of our NEOs, (iii) approve, on an advisory basis, the frequency of future votes on the compensation of our NEOs, and (iv) to approve the 2020 Plan Amendment will be approved if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.

 The proposal for an advisory vote on the compensation of the NEOs will be approved if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.
-However, because this result is advisory, the result will not be binding on us, the Board of Directors or the Compensation Committee.
+The votes on the compensation of our NEOs and on the frequency of future votes on the compensation of our NEOs are advisory, and the results thereof will not be binding on us, the Board of Directors, or the Compensation Committee.